A critically important piece of market research is recruiting reputable, high-quality participants. But why?

 Either way, it's an excellent source to use for market research recruiting.
 In fact, this method often sources research participants better than a panel depending on the type of qualitative study.

-Not a market research recruitment firm that just throws up a dull post that will get you half of the qualified participants you could have gotten from a professional.
+Don't work with a market research recruitment firm that just throws up a dull post that will get you half of the qualified participants you could have gotten from a professional.

 For an in-depth look at how Drive Research utilizes paid social media, read [Ultimate Guide] How to Use Social Media to Find Research Participants.